thegworld/gtx-browser/docs/fuchsia/gtests.md

   above option, this will run the tests directly in the test launcher process, making it easier to attach a debugger.
 * "--logs-dir=[/path/to/log/directory]` to specify the directory to write logs to.
-By default, Chromium logs are written to the "system_log" file in that directory.
+By default, GTx Browser logs are written to the "system_log" file in that directory.
 * `--gtest_repeat=[number] --gtest_break_on_failure` to run a test or test suite a certain number of times until it fails.
 This is useful to investigate flaky